TianaQ/udacity-bertelsmann-ds-challenge/README.md

 ## Challenge Phase

-[r-and-python-in-rmarkdown](https://github.com/TianaQ/udacity-bertelsmann-ds-challenge/tree/master/0-challenge-phase/r-and-python-in-rmarkdown) - an example of combining R and Python in one Rmarkdown document, made for a forum discussion.
+[r-and-python-in-rmarkdown](https://github.com/TianaQ/udacity-bertelsmann-ds-challenge/tree/master/0-challenge-phase/r-and-python-in-rmarkdown) - an example of combining R and Python in one R Markdown document, made for a forum discussion.
 >See [output in html](https://tianaq.github.io/udacity-bertelsmann-ds-challenge/0-challenge-phase/r-and-python-in-rmarkdown/r_and_python_in_rstudio.html)

 [ubdsc-group-projects](https://github.com/TianaQ/ubdsc-group-projects) - files and scripts created for group project activities.
 Some exploration analysis was conducted on Boston fires data.
 The analysis of marketing freelancers offering their services online was submitted as a group project.